roman-milk/roman-milk.github.io/all-in-the-family-20.md

  "Good.
 He's a sweet young man.
 I want to be his new Mom."

  She moves down and starts licking and sucking his cock.
 He groans and pushes up to her.
 The takes it all and squeezes it with her throat muscles.
 She strokes it and lick the underside with her tongue.
 He mouth is good and he feels his orgasm starting.
 She feels it swelling.
 She pulls off and takes a deep breath.
 She takes it all and squeezes it one final time and his hot squirts in her throat.
 She pulls back a little and catches the rest in her mouth.
 She stays on it till his is drained.
 She sits up and lets some dribble on her breasts.
 She rubs it around and falls on his chest.
 She rubs it all over them.
 She pulls back and lets more dribble on him.
 She rubs it some more.
 She swallows the rest.
-Report_Story #4